Why are the BP victims still complaining 9 years later?

 - Ask your HCP if you should monitor your blood chemistry on a more frequent basis.

 - Schedule bi-annual appointments with your dermatologist

 - Avoid infections and get them treated right away.

 - If you get a fever or bleed go to the emergency room

 - Keep a Symptom and Side Effect Journal for your doctor.

 - Write your questions down as you think of them for your doctor visits.

 - Educate yourself on your diagnosis.

+BP lawyers argued in court that they would put settlement money aside for latent manifestations such as cancer that take years to develop after exposure.
+Later is now.
 Ask your HCP what can be recommended to prepare for or prevent cancer.
-Some activities you can control that cause cancer are:
+Some activities you can control that are also factors are: